What is Deferred Compensation

 The biggest downside of the non-qualified deferred compensation plans is the chance that you could lose all of the money.
 If your employer goes bankrupt and creditors come after that money, there’s maybe nothing you can do to stop them.
 Because of this, it’s best to only take advantage of these non-qualified plans if you feel very secure in your company’s financial future.

 The other thing to remember is that deferred compensation plans aren’t the only option for saving for retirement.
 Individual retirement accounts (IRA) also offer significant tax benefits and give you more control over your investment portfolio.
 An IRA is an account that, like 401(k) plans, allows you to defer taxes on the money you contribute.
 There is also a Roth IRA option, which enables you to pay taxes on the money first and then withdraw it tax-free during retirement.
-However, IRAs only have a contribution limit of $6,000 for 2020 (or $7,000 for those age 50 or older.)
+However, in 2020 and 2021, IRAs only have a contribution limit of $6,000 (that limit is $7,000 for those age 50 or older.)

 So how much should you contribute to deferred compensation plans and other retirement accounts?

 What some financial experts recommend is contributing at least enough to your 401(k) plan to get your full employer match.
 Before making any decisions with legal, tax, or accounting ramifications, you should consult the appropriate professionals.

 A security is a financial item, such as a or a (a form of ), that has monetary value, the holder has the risk of losing money on, and represents ownership in or money loaned to a profit-seeking entity or governmental entity.

 Ex works (EXW) is an international shipping agreement in which the buyer in a transaction bears full responsibility for the door-to-door transport of goods.

 A tax credit reduces how much you owe in taxes — As compared to a tax deduction (which reduces your taxable income), a tax credit is an amount subtracted from the total taxes you owe.